stonezwr/SpiKL-IP/README.md

 The papar <a href="https://www.frontiersin.org/articles/10.3389/fnins.2019.00031/abstract"> Information-Theoretic Intrinsic Plasticity for Online Unsupervised Learning in Spiking Neural Networks</a> is published by the Frontiers in Neuroscience.

-Contact <zhangwenrui@tamu.edu> if you have any questions or concerns.
+Contact <wenruizhang@ucsb.edu> if you have any questions or concerns.

 ### Some syntax for the netlist: